marcusfantinato/bitpandWeb/README.md

 This framework is developed using Cucumber + Junit + Selenium WebDriver.

 The ChromeDriver version used is ChromeDriver 88.0.4324.96.
-Please in case your Chrome browser has different from Version 88, download the corresponding version here: https://chromedriver.chromium.org/downloads
+Please in case your Chrome browser has different from Version 88, download the corresponding version here: https://chromedriver.chromium.org/downloads and replace it in src/test/resources/drivers/

 Structure: